JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 ```

 You might have seen this approach in demonstration materials before.
 However, using classes in simple cases where
-interfaces would be sufficient is not recommended.
+interfaces would be sufficient is _not recommended_.

 With interfaces, you do not limit your design to one implementation per target platform.
 Also, it's much easier to
 substitute a fake implementation in tests or provide multiple implementations on a single platform.